 Many people also like to tip a little extra for good service at bars and restaurants, as part of the holidays.
 Especially if you are a “regular” at an establishment, it doesn’t hurt to be a little more generous.

 Many people like to tip garbage collectors as well.
 Before you do this, though, you need to find out what the city policy is on this.
 In some cities, it’s acceptable to tip the garbage collectors (usually when a non-government company is in charge); in other places it’s illegal.
 Find out what the policy is by calling the entity responsible for garbage pick-up and get ideas of what’s acceptable — and how it can be delivered.

 Realize that it’s illegal to give postal workers money.
 USPS carriers can receive gifts valued at less than $20, however.
 There are a number of thoughtful gifts priced at less than $20.
 And, of course, you can always give baked goods.

 Usually, tipping a teacher is not encouraged.
 You can go in with other parents in the class and purchase a big gift card from everyone, or you can provide a small gift from the child.
 (Check with your local district as they are the ones that will set the limits on teacher gifts.)

 Last year we gave my son’s teachers (his school teacher and his piano teacher) a small collection of locally-made gourmet preserves.
 It was unique, and the teachers appreciated them.

-Final Word on Holiday Tipping
+Final Word on Tips for Holiday Tipping